U.S. closing landmarks, announces vehicle checks in Washington for inauguration

 Still, Biden’s chief of staff Ron Klain said in an interview with the Washington Post he was confident that law enforcement officials would be able to secure the inauguration.

-A U.S. official said the number of National Guard troops is expected to rise to 25,000 in Washington, D.C., though an official request by local officials take some time.
-At least 10,000 are expected to be in Washington by Saturday.
+U.S. officials said they expect the number of National Guard troops to rise to 25,000 in Washington D.C., a number that could still increase even further.

 In downtown D.C., Metropolitan AME Church, a historic Black church that has hosted historical Black luminaries like educator Booker T. Washington and journalist Ida B. Wells, said it has security plans in place but declined to provide details.